michaelfromyeg/cpsc317-tutorial10/docs/slides.md

 - Work incrementally
 - Pair program
-- Handle `\r\n` at the end of your strings (...there is to "strip" strings, but mostly straightforward to implement)
+- Handle `\r\n` at the end of your strings (...there is no "strip" strings, but mostly straightforward to implement)
 - Creating additional files is potentially helpful, but don't do so until the end (as a refactoring task)
   - (If you don't get there, don't sweat it)
 - Format your code; many editors can do this natively; I like `.editorconfig` files to help with this